ashbrook-io/ashbrook-io.github.io/_posts/2022-04-18-Moving-15-million-documents-to-the-cloud.md

 Everything matches, so yay, this part is done.
 Files are moved.

+_note: Worth noting here that I did go back and do a bunch of spot checks to just make sure files were where I expected them to be.
+Additionally, when I was fiddling with UI prototypes and messing around, I would simply pull random values from the index data, and then hit the files randomly as well.
+This happened later, but I already knew I would be doing that, so I just moved on at this point.
+Just wanted to toss an editor's note in here that I *did* do a little more than just check the counts to test the data was there. =)_

 On the original server, Folders 015 and 016 were moved to another location so they don't show up in the app any longer.
 Just in case there are some kind of versioning updates or anything, I just want to minimize that.
 When a file is not there, the app will toss an error with the file name and we simply go and retrieve that out of cool storage.
 This is already an existing practice so nothing that will cause any unforseen experiences.
 017 is left as I'll probably go back later and take one last look to see if anyone snuck a document in somehow as we have not completely disconnected all scanners, just repointed to them to the new system.

 While this was going on, I was also working on the database migration.
 This part was relatively straightforward as well, I simply opened up management studio on db01 and picked the deploy to azure task.
 We have moved a number of databases to azure sql over the years, and this is generally how I do this.